karykt/SimpleRetrofit/README.md

 ## Getting Started

-Let's get started by first creating a new project.
+Let's get started by creating a new project.

 **1.Create a new project:**

-Go to File ⇒ New Project and create a new project named RetrofitTutorial.
+Firts, Go to File ⇒ New Project and create a new project named RetrofitTutorial.

 ![Create new project](https://github.com/karykt/SimpleRetrofit/blob/master/Retrofit%20images/new_project.JPG)

-Then, you have to select the default activity ⇒  select Empty Activity and proceed.
+In addition, you have to select the default activity ⇒  select Empty Activity and proceed.

 ![Select Activity](https://github.com/karykt/SimpleRetrofit/blob/master/Retrofit%20images/main_activity.JPG)